Coralesoft/Recovery-Timer-Pulse-Oximeter/README.md

 - Make the readings more stable
 - Add different exercise types

-## Photos and videos
+## Photos
-Check the `photos/` folder for pictures of the circuit and `videos/` for demos of it working.
+Check the `photos/` folder for pictures of my circuit setup.

 ## Assessment requirements met
 ✅ Timer-based project